jeremehancock/docs.ubuntuce.com-content/pages/getting-started/ubuntu-ce-repository/index.md

 ---

 **Already running Ubuntu 22.04?
-Use the instructions below to setup UbuntuCE.**
+Use the instructions below to set up UbuntuCE.**

 **Note:** *UbuntuCE only supports the latest LTS.*